aferodeveloper/afero-devdocs/docs/OTAMgr.md

 ## See Also

 - Read [Handling MCU OTA Updates](../MCU-OTA) for details on what you’ll need to include in your application code to accept an MCU OTA update.
-- Read [Configure the MCU](../AttrDef#ConfigMCU) for details on using the Profile Editor to prepare your MCU for accepting specific Image Types.
+- Read [Define the MCU Attributes](../AttrDef#define-the-mcu-attributes) for details on using the Profile Editor to prepare your MCU for accepting specific Image Types.